Urigo/merge-graphql-schemas/README.md

 * Simply clone [this](https://github.com/kadirahq/npm-base) project.
 * Change the `package.json` as you want.
 * `lib/index.js` in your entry point.
+* `npm start` will initiate the babel watch command and automatically transpile your code on save.
 * Then publish to npm via `npm publish`.

 ## Linting